-However, starting this school year (2021-2022), students will be eligible for payment through SLPS's new Learn and Earn initiative.
-Since this is a new program, the details are in flux.
+However, for the second year, students will be eligible for payment through SLPS's new Learn and Earn initiative in addition to earning school credit.
+Since this is still a new program, the details are in flux.
 Students will be informed by their internship coordinator and capstone instructor on the steps needed to receive payment.